Amazon Bundles - How to Sell More ProductsUpdated: November 13, 2020

 For example, a pair of cozy winter socks bundled with a beach that would make no sense, but cozy socks with a pair of gloves or a knitted hat don't sound too bad.

-#4 Look for lightweight items.
-If your boxes are big and heavy, the shipping costs will increase dramatically which will make your margin profit way smaller.
-To keep the margin profit to its maximum, find items that you can easily fit into an as small as possible package.
+4. Look for lightweight items. **If your boxes are big and heavy, the shipping costs will increase dramatically.
+This will make your margin profit way smaller.
+To keep the margin profit to its maximum, find items that you can easily fit into an **as small as possible package.

-Go to the product listing of the item you’ re thinking about creating a bundle for and scroll down to the bought together section.
-There you’ll be given a couple of pages with recommendations where you can find products to combine with your main product.
+Go to the product listing of the item you're thinking about creating a bundle for.
+Then scroll down to the bought together section.
+There you'll be given a couple of pages with recommendations where you can find products to combine with your main product.

-One other way to find products to bundle is to get in touch with the manufacturer of your main item and request a list of all the products he manufactures.
+Another way to find products to bundle is to get in touch with the manufacturer of your main item and request a list of all the products he manufactures.
 You can search through his catalog and find items that match your product.
-The benefit of this method is that you’ll be buying all the stuff from the same place, keeping things as easy as possible.
+The benefit of this method is that you'll be buying all the stuff from the same place.
+This keeps things as easy as possible.

 You have to get into the mindset of your customers and understand what are their thoughts and their needs.